keith/smileykeith.com/_posts/2022-03-02-debugging-bazel-actions.md

 # Gotchas

-At this point you're likely very close to what bazel was running, but there are a few other things to keep in mind:
+At this point you're likely very close to reproducing what bazel was running, but there are a few other things to keep in mind:

 - Bazel has some implicit environment variable manipulation in some cases that you need to reproduce.
 For example for builds that rely on Xcode on macOS, the Xcode discovery logic is done implicitly by bazel, requiring you to approximate that logic yourself.
-Often to do this you need to make sure to set `DEVELOPER_DIR` and `SDKROOT` with something like[^1]:
+To reproduce this specific case you need to make sure to set `DEVELOPER_DIR` and `SDKROOT` with something like[^1]:

 ```
 export DEVELOPER_DIR=$(xcode-select -p)